rebecacarrillo/superfite-backend/README.md

 02/01/2025

 I need a physical quickstart to get setup on this project -- an actual step by step guide.
 Long term, I'd like to create a Docker container and some default pieces, but that's out of scope for now

+Had a bit of a bug with HTTPS versus SSH authentication.
+Turns out I had the wring prefix in the call.

+I think I should take a break.
+Salami is watching the screen as I write. maybe let's put the writing in a seperate folder but w/ever.
+Right now it's time for a break